Authentication

 Overview

-The AT Protocol MCP Server supports three modes of operation:
+The AT Protocol MCP Server supports two practical modes of operation:

-- Unauthenticated Mode - Access public data without credentials
+- Unauthenticated Mode - Access a small set of public tools without credentials

-- App Password Authentication - Simple authentication for development
+- App Password Authentication - The supported path for full functionality

 Unauthenticated Mode